 An expert 3PL can analyze your supply chain and create an order pick-up strategy that is optimal for your warehouse and production schedules to ensure missed appointments are minimized.

 Meeting Retail Delivery Requirements

-Complying with retail delivery requirements is crucial for long term success.
-If you are late with delivery of your product into the distributor, even if it’s out of your control, your chances of meeting on-time delivery into a retailer is drastically reduced.
+Complying with retail delivery requirements is crucial for long-term success.
+If you are late with the delivery of your product to the distributor, even if it’s out of your control, your chances of meeting on-time delivery into a retailer are drastically reduced.

 However, your organization will still receive the retailer’s penalties.
 Late deliveries can add up to fines, fees, and strained retail relationships.